Are you interested in learning more about iguanas?

 If so, you’re in the right place!

-Today we’re learning all about what iguanas eat in the wild, with a special focus on the five most common iguanas found in the Americas today.
+Today we’re learning all about what iguanas eat in the wild, with a particular focus on the five most common iguanas found in the Americas today.

 Let’s dive right in.